Rat race: Historical usage

-Philip K. Dick used the term in "The Last of the Masters", published in 1954:
+Philip K. Dick used the term in "The Last of the Masters" published in 1954:

 Jim Bishop used the term rat race in his book The Golden Ham: A Candid Biography of Jackie Gleason.
 The term occurs in a letter Jackie Gleason wrote to his wife in which he says: "Television is a rat race, and remember this, even if you win you are still a rat."

-William H. Whyte used the term rat race in The Organization Man:
+William H. Whyte used the term rat race in The Organization Man published in 1956:

+Merle A. Tuve used the term rat race in a 1959 article entitled "Is Science Too Big for the Scientist?", writing:

+David Foster Wallace used the term rat race in his 2005 commencement speech entitled "The Most Precious Freedom":

 Solutions

 "Escaping the rat race" can have a number of different meanings: